LeanderTenbarge/Multi-Element-Wing-Generator/README.md

 - To create a curve using PCHIP, we start by defining a set of key points through which the curve must pass.
 The PCHIP algorithm then constructs a smooth, piecewise interpolation between these points.
 - This method is particularly well-suited for aerodynamic applications because it maintains stability and smoothness without introducing oscillations—preserving realistic shape transitions that are critical for performance.
 ## Case Folder Structure and Explanation
+- The Case File Structure is composed of 3 main folders, these are the Wings, Endplates, and Geometry folders.
+### The Wings folder
+- The Wings folder contains smaller subdirectories named numerically for the role (Main, flap, etc) of that specific element.
+Each of these Subdirectories Contains 3 .CSV format files (UpperInput, LowerInput, and parameters) which define points for the PCHIP interpolation along the span of the wing for that specific parameter.

 ## Examples
 ## Future Plans